-Glossary of Terms Authorities Authorities such as AGL, Ausgrid, Department of Planning, Optus, Roads and Maritime Services, Sydney Water and Telstra.
-The City The Council of the City of Sydney.
-City's Representative The person nominated by the Council of the City of Sydney to act on the City's behalf in the discharge of its contractual responsibilities.
-Community Liaison Officer A person employed by the City or Service Provider to directly communicate with the community.
-Consultants Specialist consultants appointed or novated to the Service Provider.
-DBYD Dial Before You Dig.
-Excavation Excavation in all classes of material, matter or substance.
-Handover documents All documents provided by the Service Provider to the City on Practical Completion as specified, including as-built drawings.
-MGA Coordinate System Map Grid of Australia (MGA).
-This is a standard Universal Transverse Mercator (UTM) projection and is used by all states and territories across Australia.
-PMP Project Management Plan.
-PSM Permanent Survey Mark.

-Glossary of Terms Practical completion Practical completion is the stage of the project when the Works are generally considered to be practically complete and when there are no outstanding defects (except for minor items) and the project can be put to its intended use.
-Proprietary items Manufactured proprietary items selected or approved by the City for inclusion/installation in the project by the Service Provider.
-Road classification Medium to heavy traffic Image: Road classification 15,000 to 25,000 vpd (vehicles per day) Image: Road classification 60 km/h to 80 km/h speed limit Image: Road classification Roads with design traffic equal to or exceeding 107 Equalstandard Axles (ESA).
-Light to medium traffic < 15,000 vpd (vehicles per day) Service Provider Any parties such as contractors, suppliers, consultants, developers, authorities or staff who are planning, designing and conducting the Works.
+Glossary of Terms Authorities Authorities such as NSW Department of Planning and Environment, NSW Heritage, Transport for NSW, Ausgrid, Sydney Water Corporation , Jemena, Optus, and Telstra BYDA Before You Dig Australia (formerly known as Dial Before You Dig or DBYD) The City The Council of the City of Sydney City's Representative The person nominated by the Council of the City of Sydney to act on the City's behalf in the discharge of its contractual responsibilities Community Liaison Officer A person employed by the City or Service Provider to directly communicate with the community Consultants Specialist consultants appointed or novated to the Service Provider Excavation Excavation in all classes of material, matter or substance Handover documents All documents provided by the Service Provider to the City on Practical Completion as specified, including as-built drawings MGA Coordinate System Map Grid of Australia 2020 (MGA2020).
+This is a standard Universal Transverse Mercator (UTM) projection and is used by all states and territories across Australia PMP Project Management Plan PSM Permanent Survey Mark Practical completion Practical completion is the stage of the project when the Works are generally considered to be practically complete and when there are no outstanding defects (except for minor items) and the project can be put to its intended use Proprietary items Manufactured proprietary items selected or approved by the City for inclusion/installation in the project by the Service Provider Road classification Medium to heavy traffic • 15,000 to 25,000 vpd (vehicles per day) • 500 to 1,500 hvpd (heavy vehicles per day) • 60 km/h to 80 km/h speed limit • Roads with design traffic equal to or exceeding 1 x 10 7 Equivalent Standard Axles (ESA) Road Classification Light to medium traffic • < 15,000 vpd (vehicles per day) • < 500 hvpd (heavy vehicles per day) • ≤60 km/h speed limit • Roads with design traffic less than 1 x 10 7 Equivalent Standard Axles (ESA).
+Service Provider Any parties such as contractors, suppliers, consultants, developers, authorities or staff who are planning, designing and conducting the Works.
 Site Land and structures within the extent of the Work's area/site boundary, including storage areas.
 The site area includes privately owned property that is to be dedicated to the City as a public asset.

-Specifications This detailed statement of materials, dimensions and quality for all work that is to be built, installed or manufactured for the City or for work that is to be dedicated to the City as a public asset.
-SSM State Survey Mark.
-Stakeholders Persons, groups or organisations with interests in the project, who require special consideration or consultation prior to or during Works being undertaken.
-Sub-service provider Party conducting Works for the Service Provider.
-Supervisor Supervisor appointed by the Service Provider to supervise site works.
-Suppliers Suppliers of goods for use.
-SWMS Safe Work Method Statement.
-Tenant Tenants or Lessees of Private Property on non-government and non- Crown land.
-Generally, tenants neighbouring the site boundary. ТМР Traffic Management Plan.
-Works All Works required to complete the project as specified and approved.
+Glossary of Terms Specifications This detailed statement of materials, dimensions and quality for all work that is to be built, installed or manufactured for the City or for work that is to be dedicated to the City as a public asset.
+SSM State Survey Mark Stakeholders Persons, groups or organisations with interests in the project, who require special consideration or consultation prior to or during Works being undertaken Sub-service provide er Party conducting Works for the Service Provider Supervisor Supervisor appointed by the Service Provider to supervise site works Suppliers Suppliers of goods for use SWMS Safe Work Method Statement Tenant Tenants or Lessees of Private Property on non-government and non- Crown land.
+Generally, tenants neighbouring the site boundary TMP Traffic Management Plan Works All Works required to complete the project as specified and approved